Hartford Institute Logo

 Time and Place

-The Congregational Studies Institute are held in late June at Hartford Seminary, 77 Sherman Street, Hartford, Connecticut.
-View the 2004 schedule of events
+The Congregational Studies Institute is held Thursday, June 23 through Tuesday, June 28 at Hartford Seminary, 77 Sherman Street, Hartford, Connecticut.

 Cost

-Tuition cost for this six-day institute (including classes, field trips, materials, and some meals) is generally $775.
-Three graduate level credits (Ph.D., D.Min. or Masters) are available at an additional cost of $375.
+Tuition cost for this six-day institute (including classes, field trips, materials, and some meals) is $575.
+Three graduate level credits (Ph.D., D.Min. or Masters) are available at an additional cost of $1165.
 Information on housing will be available upon application to the Institute.

-Information on housing (from $30 per night for double occupancy) will be available upon application to the Institute.
+Information on housing will be available upon application to the Institute.

 David A. Roozen